 Most analyses suggest that preemptive U.S. military action against North Korea would be very costly, and could easily result in tens or hundreds of thousands of civilian deaths in South Korea, Japan, and possibly beyond, along with hundreds of billions of dollars of damage.
 Long before its development of nuclear weapons, North Korea had stationed hundreds of artillery pieces in range of the densely populated South Korean capital of Seoul.
-North Korean development of rative that North Korea confronts a hostile world. missile and nuclear warhead technologies in recent years has brought an increased capacity to damage Third, the most aggressive sanctions, such as the the rest of South Korea, Japan, and U.S. locations complete halt of petroleum imports from China that such as Guam.
-Moreover, because North Korean the United States has sought, have the potential to facilities are dispersed and many are underground, precipitate rather than prevent war.
-It is worth reit is unclear whether a U.S. strike would be able to calling that the U.S. embargo of oil exports to Japan eliminate North Korean nuclear weapons entirely. in August 1941 in response to Japanese imperialist expansion gave Japan a closing window for military action.
+North Korean development of missile and nuclear warhead technologies in recent years has brought an increased capacity to damage the rest of South Korea, Japan, and U.S. locations such as Guam.
+Moreover, because North Korean facilities are dispersed and many are underground, it is unclear whether a U.S. strike would be able to eliminate North Korean nuclear weapons entirely.